tuosuniversity/Vellum/Output/EN/2_The Structures of Thought/14_Perception_Shapes_Reality.md

 ### Article 3

-**SEO-Optimized Title:** Transform Your Inner Landscape: An Overview of the Quantum Mindfulness Framework
+ Transform Your Inner Landscape: An Overview of the Quantum Mindfulness Framework

 **Article Body:**